Unboxed-Software/solana-course/content/token22-metadata.md

 ### Create metadata account

+## TODO Is this still in the nft-with-metadata-pointer file?

 This method creates the account that will hold the metadata using the `Metaplex` metadata program, it will interact with the `Metaplex` SDK to do so.

 Let's create an interface that represents the inputs we'll need to work with.
 We'll call it `CreateMetadataAccountOnMetaplexInstructionsInputs`: